Zhong-Zi-Zeng/AOI-Project/model_zoo/mmdetection/configs/ssd/README.md

 1. Use 320x320 as input size instead of 300x300.
 2. The anchor sizes are different.
 3. The C4 feature map is taken from the last layer of stage 4 instead of the middle of the block.
 4. The model in TensorFlow1.x is trained on coco 2014 and validated on coco minival2014, but we trained and validated the model on coco 2017.
-The mAP on val2017 is usually a little lower than minival2014 (refer to the results in TensorFlow Object Detection API, e.g., MobileNetV2 SSD gets 22 mAP on minival2014 but 20.2 mAP on val2017).
+The mAP on val is usually a little lower than minival2014 (refer to the results in TensorFlow Object Detection API, e.g., MobileNetV2 SSD gets 22 mAP on minival2014 but 20.2 mAP on val).

 ## Citation